-Particulars As at March 31, 2023 As at March 31, 2022
+Particulars As at March 31, 2024 As at March 31, 2023

 Note 17 - Other equity

-(a) General reserve 243.61 181.53
+(a) General reserve 296.04 243.61

-This reserve is created by an appropriation from one component of equi (generally retained earnings) to another, not being an item of Othe Comprehensive Income.
-The same can be utilised by the Company accordance with the provisions of the Companies Act, 2013. er
+This reserve is created by an appropriation from one component of equity (generally retained earnings) to another, not being an item of Other Comprehensive Income.
+The same can be utilised by the Company in accordance with the provisions of the Companies Act, 2013.

 (b) Securities premium 721.29 721.29

-This reserve represents the premium on issue of shares and can be utilised accordance with the provisions of the Companies Act, 2013. in
+This reserve represents the premium on issue of shares and can be utilised in accordance with the provisions of the Companies Act, 2013. ı

-(c) Retained earnings 3,650.89 3,596.78
+(c) Retained earnings 3,672.77 3,650.89

 Retained earnings represents the cumulative undistributed profits of the Company and can be utilised in accordance with the provisions of the Companies Act, 2013.

-(d) Share options outstanding amount 52.43 114.51
+(d) Share options outstanding amount - 52.43

-Share option outstanding account relates to the share options granted to the Company to its employees under its employee share option plan.
-These will be transferred to retained earnings after the exercise/forfeiture of the underlying options. se .
+Share option outstanding account relates to the share options granted by the Company to its employees under its employee share option plan.
+These will be transferred to retained earnings after the exercise/forfeiture of the underlying options.
+3

-(e) Treasury Shares (96.89) (280.34)
+(e) Treasury Shares - (96.89)

-Represents the outstanding number of shares, options which are yet to be exercised by the employees to whom those share options have been grante-
+Represents the outstanding number of shares, options which are yet to be exercised by the employees to whom those share options have been grant ed.

-(f) Agro Tech ESOP Trust (ATET reserve) 42.50 23.99
+(f) Agro Tech ESOP Trust (ATET reserve) 57.97 42.50

-Represents the profit/loss earned by the Agro Tech ESOP trust on exercise the share options and on disposal of forfeited shares options. of
+Represents the profit/loss earned by the Agro Tech ESOP trust on exercise of the share options and on disposal of forfeited shares options. f

-Total 4,613.83 4,357.76
+Total 4,748.07 4,613.83

 Note 18 - Non-current lease liabilities

-Lease liabilities (Refer Note 36) 85.02 100.33
+Lease liabilities (Refer Note 36) 64.42 85.02

-Total 85.02 100.33
+Total 64.42 85.02

 Note 19 - Non-current provisions

 Provision for employee benefits

-- Compensated absences 15.97 17.59
+- Compensated absences 17.22 15.97

-Total 15.97 17.59
+Total 17.22 15.97